uw-pluverse/pluverse-latex-style-guide/README.md

 Rules, in priority order:

 1. **Every sentence starts on a new line**, no matter how short the sentence is.
-2. A line longer than 80 columns is broken, preferring a clause boundary (a comma, or a word such as `which`, `because`, `and`).
+2. **Every clause of a sentence longer than 80 columns starts on a new line**;
+   whatever is still too long is then wrapped at the nearest safe whitespace.
-3. A line under 80 columns holding a single sentence is left untouched.
+3. A line under 80 columns holding a single sentence is left untouched, so its clauses stay together.

+A clause boundary is anchored on punctuation, never on a bare keyword: a semicolon or colon, a comma before a coordinator or relative pronoun (`, and`, `, which`), a comma before a participle (`, corrupting the ...`), the comma closing a leading subordinate clause (`Because ..., \proj must ...`), or the comma after a short introductory adverbial (`For instance, ...`).
+Commas that join coordinate adjectives (`A universal, language-agnostic scanner`) or sit inside a parenthetical (`(e.g., within comments)`) are not boundaries.
+Pass `--clause-split=fit` to break only as much as the width requires.

 Formatting can never change the typeset output, because a break is only ever placed on whitespace that already exists in the source; in LaTeX a newline and a